![]() |

 a) Application Forms

-2) In addition to the above application forms, the Agency may require the submission of plans and specifications for treatment works and summaries of design criteria.
+2) In addition to the application forms, the Agency may require the submission of plans and specifications for treatment works and summaries of design criteria.

-3) Effluent toxicity monitoring
+3) Effluent Toxicity Monitoring

 i) All POTWs with design influent flows equal to or greater than one million gallons per day;

-C) In addition to the POTWs listed in (a)(3)(B), the Agency may require other POTWs to submit the result of toxicity tests with their permit applications, based on consideration of the following factors.
+C) In addition to the POTWs listed in subsection (a)(3)(B), the Agency may require other POTWs to submit the result of toxicity tests with their permit applications, based on consideration of the following factors.

 i) The variability of the pollutants or pollutant parameters in the POTW effluent (based on chemical-specific information, the type of treatment facility, and types of industrial contributors);

-ii) The dilution of the effluent in the receiving water (ratio of effluent flow to receiving stream flow);
+ii) The dilution of the effluent in the receiving water (ratio of effluent flow to receiving streamflow);

-iii) Existing controls on point or non-point sources, including total maximum daily load calculations for the waterbody segment and the relative contribution of the POTW;
+iii) Existing controls on point or nonpoint sources, including total maximum daily load calculations for the waterbody segment and the relative contribution of the POTW;

 iv) Receiving stream characteristics, including possible or known water quality impairment, and whether the POTW discharges to a coastal water, one of the Great Lakes, or a water designated as an outstanding natural resource; or

-D) The POTWs required under subsections (a)(3)(B) or (a)(3)(C) to conduct toxicity testing shall use the methods prescribed at 35 Ill.
+D) The POTWs required under subsection (a)(3)(B) or (a)(3)(C) to conduct toxicity testing must use the methods prescribed at 35 Ill.
 Adm.
-Code 302.Subpart F. Such testing must have been conducted since the later of the last NPDES permit reissuance or permit modification pursuant to Section 309.182, 309.183 or 309.184 for any of the reasons listed at 40 CFR 122.62(a) (1994), as amended at 60 Fed.
+Code 302.
+Subpart F. Such testing must have been conducted since the later of the last NPDES permit reissuance or permit modification under Section 309.182, 309.183, or 309.184 for any of the reasons listed at 40 CFR 122.62(a) (1994), as amended at 60 Fed.
 Reg.
-33926 effective June 29, 1995, herein incorporated by reference (including no later amendments or editions).
+33926 effective June 29, 1995, incorporated by reference in 35 Ill.
+Adm.
+Code 301.106 (including no later amendments or editions).

 BOARD NOTE: Subsections (a)(3)(B) through (a)(4) are derived from 40 CFR 122.21(j) (1994).